aangelopoulos/gradient-equilibrium/README.md

-# Gradient Equilibrium
+# Gradient Equilibrium in Online Learning: Theory and Applications
-### Anastasios N. Angelopoulos, Ryan J. Tibshirani, and Michael I. Jordan
+### Anastasios N. Angelopoulos, Michael I. Jordan, and Ryan J. Tibshirani

 This repository includes code for reproducing our experiments.